camunda/camunda-docs-manual/content/update/minor/715-to-716/_index.md

 # New Version of Templating Engines (Freemarker, Velocity)

-Camunda 7.16 includes version 2.1.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity` and `camunda-template-engines-xquery-saxon`.
+Camunda 7.16 includes version 2.1.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity`, and `camunda-template-engines-xquery-saxon`.

 This updates the following template engine versions: